wrench-project/wrench/doc/wrench_102/baremetal.md

 number of cores too large), the `wrench::JobManager::submitJob()` method throws a `wrench::ExecutionException`.

-See the WMS implementation in `examples/basic-examples/bare-metal-bag-of-tasks/TwoTasksAtATimeWMS.cpp` for a more complete example.
+See the execution controller implementation in `examples/basic-examples/bare-metal-bag-of-tasks/TwoTasksAtATimeWMS.cpp` for a more complete example.

 ---